lzrscg/brainstorm/Modular Blockchains/Architecture for modular apps.md

 Therefore, our strategies revolve around reducing the impact of needing to build these integrations.
 How can we make this process as easy as possible?

 ## Optimizing reusability
-Given 2 chains, we cannot assume that they will have the same data retrieval APIs.
-However, it is possible that they do.
+Given any 2 chainz, we cannot assume that they will have the same data retrieval APIs.
+However, it is *possible* that they do.
 For example, many chains utilize the EVM.
-The chains all share common characteristics, such as the endpoint `eth_getTransactionByHash`.
+These chains all share common characteristics, such as the endpoint `eth_getTransactionByHash`.

+So it is therefore reasonable to to create a general **EVM integration**.
+However, it is important re-emphasize that there is no one-size fits all EVM integration.
+Even the aforementioned `eth_getTransactionByHash` endpoint may or may not support [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) fields such as `maxPriorityFeePerGas`.

+### 80/20 Integrations
+How can you get 80% of the benefits of a multichain app by doing only 20% of the work? **Prioritize the EVM and Cosmos.**

+A large majority of projects with adoption are in those two respective ecosystem.
+I expect this share to decrease over time, however, this is certainly true for the time being.

+Here are some difference to look out for between Cosmos and EVM chains.

+**Differences between Cosmos chains:**
+- The biggest challenge we have faced is each chain can having different message schemas.
+So someone indexing a Cosmos chain will likely need to load unique protobufs for each chain.

+**Differences between EVM chains:**
+-